vuplex/xr-interaction-webview-example/README.md

 5. In Project Settings -> XR Plugin Management:
     - Clicked "Install XR Plugin Management".
     - In the Android tab -> Plug-in Providers, enabled Oculus.

+## Troubleshooting

+3D WebView's prefabs detect input through Unity's event system like described in [this article](https://support.vuplex.com/articles/clicking).
+In the case of XR Interaction Toolkit, the scene's [XRUIInputModule](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@3.0/api/UnityEngine.XR.Interaction.Toolkit.UI.XRUIInputModule.html) sends input through Unity's event system, which 3D WebView's prefabs then detect.
+If your CanvasWebViewPrefab and CanvasKeyboard aren't responding to clicks or scrolling, then that indicates that your scene is not configured correctly.
+I recommend using this project as a reference and verifying the following settings in your scene:

+- The canvas must have a [TrackedDeviceGraphicRaycaster](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@3.0/api/UnityEngine.XR.Interaction.Toolkit.UI.TrackedDeviceGraphicRaycaster.html) attached to it.
+- The canvas's [Event Camera](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/class-Canvas.html#properties) must be set to the scene's main camera.